RunestoneInteractive/pythonds/_sources/Graphs/VocabularyandDefinitions.rst

 With those definitions in hand we can formally define a graph.
 A graph can be represented by :math:`G` where :math:`G =(V,E)`.
 For the graph :math:`G`, :math:`V` is a set of vertices and :math:`E` is a set of edges.
-Each edge is a tuple :math:`(v,w)` where :math:`w,v \in V`.
+Each edge is a tuple :math:`(v, w)` where :math:`v, w \in V`.
 We can add a third component to the edge tuple to represent a weight.
 A subgraph :math:`s` is a set of edges :math:`e` and vertices :math:`v` such that :math:`e \subset E` and :math:`v \subset V`.